-The proceeding is listed for a further case management hearing on 16 March 2018.
+The proceeding is next listed for case management hearing on 7 June 2019.

 What is the Vocation class action about?

 The Applicant in the Vocation Limited Class Action (Federal Court Proceeding: VID 434 of 2015) alleges, among other things, that Vocation Limited (in liquidation) (Vocation) made misleading or deceptive statements in, and omitted information that was required to be disclosed in, its prospectus, contravened the continuous disclosure requirements of the Corporations Act 2001 (Cth), or otherwise made statements that were misleading or deceptive, thereby causing loss to persons who acquired an interest in ordinary shares in Vocation shares during the period 27 November 2013 and 4 December 2014 (inclusive).

 On 22 July 2016, the Federal Court granted leave to the Applicant to proceed against Vocation in liquidation, subject to certain conditions.

 On 17 March 2017, the Federal Court of Australia granted leave for PricewaterhouseCoopers (PWC) to be joined as the Second Respondent in the proceeding.
 The Applicant also claims that PWC caused loss to group members by making certain statements while retained to carry out an audit of Vocation Limited’s FY2014 financial report.

 On 20 July 2018, PWC filed cross-claims joining the following parties as cross-respondents to the consolidated proceeding: